SKPG-Tech/microbit-shell/SECURITY.md

 ## Supported Versions

-Which versions of our project arecurrently being supported with bug fixes.
+Which versions of our project are currently being supported with bug fixes.

 |     Version     |     Supported      |
 | --------------- | ------------------ |